 Whether the Chinese leadership have deliberately sought to play up the sentiments of racial affinity even at the point of down grading the ideological factor as their Soviet detractors tend at times to point out may be debatable.
-But what cannot be contested is the fact China has at times referred to this element.
-Thus, for example, the Chairman of the Chinese Committee for Afro-Asian Solidarity Liao Cheng-Chih in his address to the Second Conference of the Afro-Asian Peoples Solidarity Organization declared:
+But what cannot be contested is the fact China has at time referred to this element.
+Thus, for example, the Chairman of the Chinese Committee for Afro-Asian Solidarity Liao Cheng-chih in his address to the Second Conference of the Afro-Asian Peoples Solidarity Organization declared:

-"The Chinese people entertain specially close and warm feelings for the African people in their struggle against colonial rule and for national independence...
-We were also regarded by the imperialist aggressors as a so called 'inferior race' and our people suffered the same bitterness of slaughter, plundering and enslavement at the hands of foreing colonialists."
+"The Chinese people entertain specially close and warm feelings for the African people in their struggle against colonial rule and for national independence...We were also regarded by the imperialist aggressors as a so called 'inferior race' and our people suffered the same bitterness of slaughter, plundering and enslavement at the hands of foreign colonialists".17

 Similarly the element of common experience was repeatedly invoked.
-Subsequent to the establishement of formal diplomatica relations between China and the Republic of Guinea on October 4, 1959, the Communist Party daily hailing this even inter alia related it to the common experiences of the African and Chinese people and declared that the latter "fully understand and sympathize with the plight of the African people still under colonial rule and firmly support their heroic struggle for independence and freedom."
+Subsequent to the establishment of formal diplomatic relations between China and the Republic of Guinea on October 4, 1959, the Communist Party daily hailing this event inter alia related it to the common experiences of the African and Chinese people and declared that the latter "fully understand and sympathize with the plight of the African people still under colonial rule and firmly